rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 - If notification fails to be sent,  your notification URL might be rejecting the HTTP notification delivery.
 Please check your notification URL implementation on your backend server.
 For more information, refer to [Best Practices](#best-practice-to-handle-notification).
 - If you find that the notification has been sent (shown as `success`), but your server wasn't able to change the payment status on your backend, it might be because of an issue in the implementation on your backend server.
 - If you face any delay or issue that Midtrans is unable to send the HTTP Notification, you can use [Get Status API](/en/after-payment/get-status.md) approach to sync payment status on Midtrans side to your system.
+- You can further see the HTTP notification details, choose one of the table row entries that have `HTTP` value as **TYPE**, scroll right and click `Details`.
+You will be able to see a popup, and under `Request Body` section, you will see the details including the URL & HTTP request body JSON.

 </article>
 </details>